 A degree in health science careers could be applied to numerous health professions, such as physical therapy, occupational therapy, or other forms of medicine.
 Some careers with a degree in health science require a two-year degree such as a dental hygienist while other health science degree careers require a master’s degree or beyond.

-For those wondering what to do with a degree in health sciences, here are a few career choices to consider:
+For those wondering what can you do with a health science degree, here are a few bachelor of health science jobs to consider:

 - Behavior analyst

 - Patient care advocate

 - Registered medical sonographer